DataGreed/polyendtracker-midi-export/README.md

 ## TODOs

-- Pattern file parsing
+- ~~Pattern file parsing~~
-- List All FX types
+- Render names for All FX types
-- List all possible ranges of values for FXs
+- Support rendering of all possible ranges of values for FXs
 - Pattern MIDI export
   - basic export
   - support for chord FX